-The monastery of Santa Maria de Bellpuig de les Avellanes: ruled by the order of Saint Augustine
+The monastery of Santa Maria de Bellpuig de les Avellanes

 The monastery of Santa Maria de Bellpuig de les Avellanes (cat.
 El monestir de Santa Maria de Bellpuig de les Avellanes) is an old abbey of canons ruled by the order of Saint Augustine.
-It is in the municipality of Os de Balaguer, in the region of La Noguera, Pyrenees, Catalonia, Spain.
+It is in the municipality of Os de Balaguer, Lleida province, in the region of Noguera, Pyrenees, Catalonia, Spain.
 It was declared a historic and artistic monument in 1931.
 The monastery houses an archive of a historian and collector Josep Maria Gavín i Barceló.

 History